conorotompkins/AdjGSAA/README.md

 ﻿# AdjGSAA
-A repo for Adjusted Goals Scored Above Average
+A repo for Adjusted Goals Scored Above Average.
-A line I wrote in RStudio

-“Hi Chrissie”